Arbol-Project/Arbol-dApp/chainlink_node/adapter/README.md

 pipenv run python3 utils/preload_adapter.py
 ```

-Or you can disable this behavior by commenting our the first line (`python3 utils/preload_adapter.py`) in `adapter/entrypoint.sh`.
+Or you can disable this behavior by commenting out the first line (`python3 utils/preload_adapter.py`) in `adapter/entrypoint.sh`.